 For my birthday back in July I went to Paris for a long weekend and picked up a few goodies in Sephora.
-I reviewed the lipsticks, liners and glosses here but in today's post I'm showing you the Pro Lesson Palette in Natural Eyes which contains six eyeshadows - three matte to create a natural nude and three shimmery for a smokey nude, along with a brown eye pencil.
+I reviewed the lipsticks, liners and glosses here.
+But in today’s post I’m showing you the Sephora Pro Lesson Eyeshadow Palette in Natural Eyes which contains six eyeshadows: three matte to create a natural nude and three shimmery for a smokey nude.
+The palettealso contains a brown eye pencil.

 The shades on the left are Natural Nude, Universal Beige (not the most inspiring name!) and Dark Cocoa.
 The shades on the right are Smoky Nude, Golden Beige and Medium Brown.

 The eye pencil has a lovely creamy texture which is easy to apply.
 The colour payoff is impressive, and it’s surprisingly intense for a brown eye pencil.
 I didn’t think I’d be tempted to give up the black eyeliner but this pencil has convinced me.

 8HR Matifying Pressed Powder in Medium 25, and 10HR Wear Perfection Foundation in Sable (Sand).

 Wanting to try out as much of Sephora’s own brand as possible, I purchased a foundation and pressed powder.
 I did choose the shades with the help of an assistant but both are a little too dark for me (I should have checked them in natural light!).
 The texture of the foundation is in between a liquid and a mousse.
 It provides medium coverage so it can be blended in without looking like a bad fake tan.
 However, the powder is just too dark for me, which is a shame.
 If I’d gone for a lighter shade I think I’d be really happy with it.